SQream/sqream_docs/architecture/concurrency_and_scaling_in_sqream.rst

 Concurrency and Scaling in SQreamDB
 ===================================

 A SQreamDB cluster can execute one statement per worker process while also supporting the concurrent operation of multiple workers.
-Utility functions that require little resources such as :ref:`show_server_status`, will be executed regardless of load.
+Utility functions with minimal resource requirements, such as :ref:`show_server_status`, will be executed regardless of the workload.

 .. list-table:: Minimum Resource Required Per Worker
    :widths: auto